 The agent experience

-Once a conversation ends and a survey begins, the conversation no longer appears in the Open Connections list in LiveEngage.
-Instead, it appears in the All Connections list with a status that indicates the survey is in progress:
+Once a conversation ends and a survey begins, the conversation no longer appears in the Open Conversations list in Conversational Cloud.
+Instead, it appears in the All Conversations list with a status that indicates the survey is in progress:

 If an agent has permissions to view survey results, the agent can see the survey transcript.

 The manager experience

 In the Conversations panel of the Manager Workspace, managers can view the survey scores (CSAT and NPS only) for all conversations shown.